johnbuck/palette-woo-canvas-child-theme/README.md

 ## Usage

-Find the ```style.css``` file for the Standard Child Theme Kit and locate the "Customizations" section.
-You can add your own styles in the Theme Optoins to override the styles that come with Palette.
+Customize Canvas through the Canvas Theme Options You can add your own styles in the ```Custom CSS``` section of the Theme Options to override any styles that aren't readily manipulable in the Palette options panel.

-If you happened to name the Canvas theme directory anything else besides "cavnas" when you installed the theme, you will need to update the "Template" name and the ```@import``` path in the Standard Child Theme Kit's ```style.css``` in order for it to work correctly.
+If you happened to name the Canvas theme directory anything else besides "canvas" when you installed the theme, you will need to update the "Template" name and the ```@import``` path in the Palette's ```style.css``` in order for it to work correctly.

 ## Frequently Asked Questions